1,404: International Travel

 This International Travel Policy applies to all faculty, staff, volunteers and students traveling outside of the United States for University-sponsored or University-related purposes, which may include, but are not limited to, study, research, internships, service, conferences/presentations, teaching, performances, student activities or athletic competitions.

 This policy governs all travel abroad opportunities sponsored by, related to, or affiliated with the University.
 This includes travel by undergraduate students, graduate students, medical school residents, graduate assistants, or programs arranged by a college, department, program, or club.
-This policy does not govern travel programs that have no formal affiliation with and/or are not approved by the University or alumni international travel, or consortia programs such as, but not limited to, USAC, Medicine Without Borders, and Habitat For Humanity.
+This policy does not govern travel programs that have no formal affiliation with and/or are not approved by the University, alumni international travel, and consortia programs such as, but not limited to, USAC, Doctors Without Borders, and Habitat For Humanity.

 Any faculty, staff, volunteers, or students participating in International Travel sponsored by, related to, or affiliated with the University shall first submit an International Travel Authorization Request to BCN Risk Management prior to the date of travel.
-Requests received fewer than 30 calendar days prior to the date of travel may not provide adequate time for review and approval.
+Requests received fewer than 30 calendar days prior to the date of travel may not provide adequate time for review, and travel may not be reimbursable.
+International Travel Authorization requests submitted after travel has been completed shall not be reimbursable.
 Travel is not approved until the traveler receives an email confirmation from BCN Risk Management.
 The Executive Vice President & Provost or his/her designee shall have final approval authority in regard to international travel requests.

 An International Travel Safety and Risk Assessment Form shall be completed by the "Travel Leader" (department representative, faculty or any other staff who coordinate, lead, advise or approve travel and/or study abroad to any international destination) for travel that involves: (1) students; or (2) a destination country that is on the Department of State's travel warning, watch, alert or sanction list.
-The International Travel Safety and Risk Assessment Form shall be submitted by the Travel Leader to the International Travel Director and may be referred to an International Travel Committee ("ITC") for additional review prior to approval.
+The International Travel Safety and Risk Assessment Form shall be submitted by the Travel Leader to BCN Risk Management and may be referred to an International Travel Committee ("ITC") for additional review prior to approval.

 International Travel Committee (ITC)

-The ITC consists of standing members from the Provost's Office, Student Services, Human Resources/Risk Management Office, Office of International Students and Scholars, Office of Sponsored Projects, Extended Studies, the International Travel Director and a faculty member, who will be appointed by the Chair of the ITC.
-The Chair of the ITC is the standing member from the Provost's Office.
-Ad hoc members shall be designated when necessary.
+The ITC consists of representatives from the Provost's Office, Student Services, Human Resources/Risk Management Office, Office of International Students and Scholars, Office of Sponsored Projects, Extended Studies, Travel Office, the Organizational Resilience Manager, and no more than two faculty members.
+The Chair of the ITC is the representative from the Provost's Office.
 The General Counsel's office will provide legal advice to the ITC.
 The ITC develops and revises procedures related to international travel, analyzes and responds to emergencies, and makes recommendations to the Provost.
 Routine monitoring of worldwide travel alerts, political unrest, and natural disasters is conducted through the Risk Management Office.
 In the event a situation arises that impacts current travelers, the ITC may be convened to analyze the situation and make recommendations to the Provost.
 The Provost or his/her designee shall have final authority to require the immediate return of the travelers.

 International Travel Procedures